 Male infertility can occur as a result of numerous conditions or causes.
 The following are four of the main causes of male infertility:

 – Abnormal sperm function or production: this can occur due to various health conditions, such as diabetes or enlarged veins in the testes, as well as genetic defects or undescended testicles.

 – Damage from cancer or cancer treatment: including radiation or chemotherapy, causing low sperm count.

-- Overexposure to environmental factors: exposure to pesticides, radiation, and other substances can affect sperm production, as well as smoking, alcohol, steroid, and marijuana use, and frequent use of saunas or hot tubs.
+– Overexposure to environmental factors: exposure to pesticides, radiation, and other substances can affect sperm production, as well as smoking, alcohol, steroid, and use.

 – Problems with sperm delivery: such issues can be caused by premature ejaculation, erectile dysfunction, genetic diseases like cystic fibrosis, blockages in the testicle, or damage or injury to the reproductive organs.